raspberrypilearning/tree-life-simulator/en/step_4.md

 --- /task ---

-Make sure your counter records how many trees are being created as the simulation is running.
+Make sure your counter records how many trees are being created while the simulation runs.

 --- task ---